Posts tagged #trademarks

 Depending on your business type (cannabis, anyone?) this might be a very serviceable option.

-Federal Registration: The Heavyweight
+Federal Registration:

 Finally, we reach the top tier of trademark protection: federal trademark registration with the USPTO.
 The Michelin Star equivalent for trademarks, if you will.